 Also from Mozilla, Thunderbird is a free and powerful email client.
 The setup wizard guides you gently through the process of either creating a new email address or setting up your existing one.
 Thunderbird's database contains email settings for all common providers, and you can add as many email accounts as you wish.

-Like Firefox, Thunderbird can be enhanced by add-ons such as themes to make it more colourful, or better ways to sort your Mail folders.
+Like Firefox, Thunderbird can be enhanced by add-ons such as themes to make it more colorful, or better ways to sort your Mail folders.
 The most useful of these is undoubtedly the Lightning extension which adds a fully functioning Calendar to the email client.

-The LibreOffice word processor Writer, spreadsheet software Calc and presentation app Impress are preinstalled in Ubuntu and most of its derivatives.
-The suite also includes three less well-known apps – Draw, Math and Base – which are used for editing vector graphics, composing mathematical formulae and managing databases respectively.
+The LibreOffice word processor Writer, spreadsheet software Calc, and presentation app Impress are preinstalled in Ubuntu and most of its derivatives.
+The suite also includes three less well-known apps – Draw, Math, and Base – which are used for editing vector graphics, composing mathematical formulae, and managing databases respectively.

 While LibreOffice uses the ODF (Open Document Format) by default it can open and save Microsoft Office compatible files too.

-Read our full review of LibreOffice here.
+Read our full LibreOffice review.

 VLC is most commonly known for being a media player, although it does much more than this.
 When installed, it downloads codecs for virtually every kind of audio or video file, meaning you're unlikely to ever have playback issues again.
 The software can also play DVDs.

-Shotcut is free and open source video editor that's available not just for GNU/Linux but also macOS and Microsoft Windows.
+Shotcut is a free and open source video editor that's available not just for GNU/Linux but also macOS and Microsoft Windows.
 It features support for the latest video and audio formats, including 4K, and includes a wide range of video and editing effects.

-If you're accustomed to Adobe Photoshop, it may take some time for you to adjust to GIMP's interface, but it can do almost everything professional image editors are capable of.
+If you're accustomed to Adobe Photoshop, it may take some time for you to adjust to GIMP's interface, but it can do almost everything that other professional image editors are capable of.
 You can even add certain Photoshop plugins to GIMP.

-The software also supports a number of audio effects such as noise reduction, as detailed in its extremely comprehensive manual which is both bundled with Audacity and available online.
+The software also supports a number of audio effects such as noise reduction, as detailed in the extremely comprehensive Audacity manual (opens in new tab) which is both bundled with Audacity and available online.
 Audacity also supports VST (Virtual Studio Technology) plugins.
 Tracks can be exported in a number of popular sound formats such as WAV, OGG and MP3.

 Visual Studio Code is Microsoft's free text editor for coding, and provides cross platform support now just for Windows but also macOS, as well as Debian and Red Hat families of Linux.
 It comes with a range of plugins, provides keyboard shortcuts, supports code refactoring, debugging, and includes Git integration.